 The Tinkercad workplane is very simple.

-The area that occupies most of the space is the workplane, where the created models will be shown.
-You can create shapes in the editor-like area in the right.
+The area that occupies most of the space is the workplane, where the created models will be displayed.
+You can create shapes in the editor area on the right.

-You can use your mouse with Tinkercad, but you can also use just your trackpad.
+You can use either a mouse or tracked when using Tinkercad.
 Understanding how to use the mouse should be easy enough, so I will explain how to use the trackpad on a MacOS.

 - Tumble the scene ＞ Press the trackpad with 2 fingers and rotate them